 Free Additional Cardholder Credit Cards

-As the primary cardholder on your credit card account, you can choose whether you want to add an additional cardholder, or even a number of additional cardholders, if your card provider allows for it.
-Doing this will mean you remain in charge of the account, but your additional cardholders will have their own card to use as and when they need it.
+As the primary cardholder on your credit card account, you can choose whether you want to add additional cardholders.
+Doing this will mean you remain in charge of the account, but your additional cardholders will have their own card to use.

 Providing shared access to credit, this could perhaps provide one of your eligible kids a card for emergencies, or alternatively, it could allow your partner to have their own card for day-to-day use.
 What is worth noting here is that all additional cardholder spending will be added to your account balance, and as primary cardholder, you are legally responsible for paying it off.